turbot/steampipe-mod-azure-thrifty/README.md

 export PP_VAR_compute_disk_max_size_gb=100
 powerpipe benchmark run azure_thrifty.benchmark.compute
 ```
+  - Note: When using environment variables, if the variable is defined in `powerpipe.ppvars` or passed in through the command line, either of those will take precedence over the environment variable value.
+For more information on variable definition precedence, please see the link below.

 These are only some of the ways you can set variables.
-For a full list, please see [Passing Input Variables](https://powerpipe.io/docs/using-steampipe/mod-variables#passing-input-variables).
+For a full list, please see [Passing Input Variables](https://powerpipe.io/docs/build/mod-variables#passing-input-variables).

 ### Common and Tag Dimensions